Viacheslav-Radchenko/TSUIKit/README.md

 ## TSTabView

 `TSTabView` UI component that allows to flip left and right through pages of data.
 Pages content provided to TSTabView by implementing TSTabViewDataSource protocol.
 TSTabView can manage set of UIView or UIViewController objects.
 TSNavigationStripView control is used to display available pages titles/tabs and navigate between them.
-Some features are listed below.
  Custom TSNavigationStripView entity should be provided to TSTabView during initialisation.
 Some features are listed below:

 * Navigates through set of UIView or UIViewController objects.
 * Support far jumps between pages.